Kaimahi Toa Kawhe

 Pay for cafe workers varies depending on where they work.

-- Cafe workers usually earn between minimum wage and $19 a hour.
+- Cafe workers usually earn between minimum wage and $22 an hour.

 Source: Restaurant Association of New Zealand, '2017 Remuneration Survey Results', 2018.